sameena83/Cupcakewebsite/README.md

 # Cupcakewebsite
-This is a miniwebsite which is coded usinh html and css.
+This is a miniwebsite which is coded using html and css.It has four pages, Home,About,product and contact.